raghavajoijode/flagapp/README.md

-# Sample AEM project template
+# Flag App AEM project

-This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+This is an AEM-based applications.
+It is designed to configure flags from authoring console and from code using this service we can divert the flows or launch darkly.

 ## Modules

 The main parts of the template are:

 * core: Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as servlets or request filters.
-* it.tests: Java based integration tests
 * ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, and templates
 * ui.content: contains sample content using the components from the ui.apps
 * ui.config: contains runmode specific OSGi configs for the project
-* ui.frontend: an optional dedicated front-end build mechanism (Angular, React or general Webpack project)
-* ui.tests: Selenium based UI tests
 * all: a single content package that embeds all of the compiled modules (bundles and content packages) including any vendor dependencies

 ## How to build